IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/03createVMForLDAP.md

-# Step 3: Create new VSI for LDAP, install IBM SDS & import ldif files with users and groups
+# Step 3: Create new VM for LDAP, install IBM SDS & import ldif files with users and groups

 ![Overview](images/overview03.jpg "Overview")

-## Create new VSI for LDAP
+## Create new VM for LDAP

 Please also refer to **https://cloud.ibm.com/docs/virtual-servers?topic=virtual-servers-ordering-vs-public**

 1. Log-in to **https://cloud.ibm.com**

-2. Select the **account** under which to create the new VSI for LDAP
+2. Select the **account** under which to create the new VM for LDAP

    ![Select Account](images/selectAccount.jpg "Select Account")